tikv/rfcs/text/0113-keyspace-level-gc.md

 ## Implementation in TiKV

 1. Get keyspace meta and keyspace level GC safe point:
-    - New KeyspaceMetaWatchService : Watch keyspace meta etcd path to get the keyspace meta and put it in cache keyspace_id_meta_map<u32, keyspacepb::KeyspaceMeta>.
+    - Create a keyspace meta watch service: Watch keyspace meta etcd path to get the keyspace meta and put it in the mapping from keyspace id to keyspace meta.
-    - New KeyspaceLevelGCWatchService : Watch the etcd path of the keyspace GC safe point to get the GC safe point with keyspace level GC enabled, put it in cache keyspace_level_gc_map<u32, u64>.
+    - Create a keyspace level gc watch service : Watch the etcd path of the keyspace GC safe point to get the GC safe point with keyspace level GC enabled, put it in the mapping from keyspace id to keyspace level gc.

 2. How to get GC safe point by mvcc key in Compaction Filter:
 ![img.png](../media/keyspace-level-gc-get-gc-sp.png)